CS-433/ml-project-2-abs/README.md

 ![](images/img_033.png) ![](images/gt_033.png)

 ## Setup
-This setup requires a Default Unix Environment with an installed Pyhton 3.7 or Python 3.8.
+This setup requires a Default Unix Environment with an installed Python 3.7 or Python 3.8.
 Use the following command to install all the required libraries:
 ```bash
 pip install -r requirements.txt
 ```